 A bit disappointed by its size, I was hoping Qasr Naous would be more worth the detour and it sure was.
 Qasr Naous is a ruined temple complex situated high up in the mountains.
 If the weather wasn’t so bad, the views must have been stellar.
 I loved how those two temples just sat there, abandoned and forgotten.
 I imagine it makes for a great picnic place in the summer.

 I wanted to see Tripoli for myself.
 Some people might advise against visiting Tripoli because it might not be safe.
 I did not experience any safety issues in Tripoli.
 It felt like any other big city.

-I stayed at an apartment in the Al Mina neighborhood.
+I stayed at an apartment in the Al-Mina neighborhood.
 The owner of Azur Apartments helped me park my car and I admired the lovely little apartment.
 If you feel like cooking yourself, this is the place to do it.
-Tripoli doesn’t have much accommodation options, so it is either Azur or the Via Mina Hotel.
+Tripoli doesn’t have many accommodation options, so it is either Azur or the Via Mina Hotel.